Please ensure JavaScript is enabled for purposes of website accessibility Phases of Thyroid Eye Disease

 Having TED under control can help with flares.
 Flares can also occur after treatment.
 Learn about risk factors and potential triggers that can cause your TED to flare by using the Triggers and Flares Tool.

-Get treatment for TED as early as possible to prevent further eye damage.
+Get treatment for TED as early as possible to help prevent further eye damage.